indico/indico/doc/guides/UserGuide/Meetings.rst

 * Show the list of participants in the event page-
 * Allow the users to participate in this event by showing a link in the event page.
 * Approve the participation request by the event managers.
+	* Activate notification by email when a new participant applies with no need to be approved.
 * Setup the maximum numbers of participants where 0 means unlimited.

 |image153|